Group Members

 In 2022, he joined the Frontier Lab, where he is currently involved in studying Achmatowicz intermediates in halo-Prins/halo-Nazarov cascades.
 Outside of his academic pursuits, he is an avid soccer fan, and he enjoys both playing and watching soccer games, as well as watching movies during his free time.

-Alexa is an undergraduate student in the Frontier group.
+Alexa is a senior undergraduate student in the Frontier group.